Organise your own event

 Alternatively, we can send you out a paying-in-slip which you can use to deposit both cash and cheques at any HSBC.
 Again, all we need to know is your full address and as much detail as possible about how the money has been raised.

-If you have sponsorship forms, Gift Aid forms or cheques that you wish to send to us, you can post them along with a covering letter stating your details and the reason for your donation to the below address:
+If you have sponsorship forms, Gift Aid forms or cheques that you wish to send to us, please telephone or email for the correct postal address.

 Whichever way you choose, we will send out a thank you to you over email or in the post.
 But if you would prefer not to receive one, let us know and we will save our postage stamps for next time.